Criminal Justice-Law Enforcement

 Want more information?

 Due to the rigorous and highly supervised nature of this hands-on training, Criminal Justice courses are offered during the day, Monday through Friday.
-Daytime availability is necessary to completing your LTC Criminal Justice program.
+Daytime availability is necessary to completing your Lakeshore Criminal Justice program.